eedeebee/trello-fun/README.md

 ## Assign Members

-    ./am.py -h
+    ./am.py -h --sourceBoardID [ID] --boardID [ID]

-Reads a hardcoded board ID and copies all users and admins from that board to the specified board.
+Copies all users and admins from source board to the specified board.

 ## Trello Search